YongCho/TransactionSvc/README.md

 This project is written with a Linux server in mind.
 It may need some modification to work on Windows.
 If Windows runtime is desired, please email me, and I can make the change.

+Also, the project was developed and tested using Docker Engine version `20.10`.

 ## Build and Run

 ### Build